Your rights. Your voice.

 Many people feel uncomfortable raising a complaint or concern.
 It can be particularly difficult for frail and elderly people, especially if their complaint is about a service that they are dependent on for meeting their most basic daily care needs.

-Advocacy is a process, advising, speaking up for, or representing a person:
+Advocacy is the process of advising, speaking up for, or representing a person.

-- It involves taking the side of the consumer
+- Take the side of the older person

-- It involves the rights or entitlements of the consumer
+- Clarify the rights or entitlements of the older person

-Education sessions are presented on all TARS services to audiences of older people, their representatives and those who provide aged care services.
+Seniors Rights Service runs education sessions on all their services to audiences of older people, their representatives and those who provide aged care services.

 Seniors Rights Service provides legal advice to older people, including retirement village residents, on consumer rights, planning for the future, and human rights.

 Call us, email or visit our website for more information.